AVAILABLE FOR PUBLIC SPEAKING ENGAGEMENTS

 - How to create accessible social media content (training event)

-Ellen can be booked for online, or in-person across Yorkshire and further afield.
+Ellen can be booked for online, or in-person events.

 To speak to Ellen about a public speaking engagement or training event, get in touch by clicking here.